SlawomirLasik/animal_shelter/README.md

 ![Picture of deleting animal.
 One must pick the ID from the short list and write it in the console](/images/deletingTheAnimalUsingConsoleMenu.png)

-The last option closes the Program and saves its state to the **data.adf** in the current *classpath*.
+The last option closes the Program and saves its state to the **data.adf** file in the current *classpath*.

 Also one can run program with the commands in the console: